bahamondev/tkl/README.md

 Shortcut and keys remap for "ten key less" keyboards.
 This scripts are intended to ease:
  * The use of TKL and 60% keyboards (but the shortcuts are also useful for full-sized keyboards).
  * The input of latin characters in US keyboard layouts.
+Emulates the US alternative international layout.
  * Avoid the mouse and provide a fast-change between common development apps (at least faster than Alt+Tab method).

 ## Setup